JustinSGray/Hyperloop/README.md

 system outlined in Elon Musk’s proposal.
 It's primary purpose is to provide a completely open-source multidisciplinary model as a central point for continued crowd-sourced refinement of the concept.
-The current model focusses mainly on the compression system: inlet compressors, heat exchangers, ducting, and nozzle.
+The current model focuses mainly on the compression system: inlet compressors, heat exchangers, ducting, and nozzle.
 The entire model is a work in progress and was built with the hope that external participation can help both refine our estimates and expand the model to include other important